 What program will you be taking in post-secondary and why does it interest you?

 Science Program.
-I am passionate about new technologies and health sciences, and I hope to pursue a career related to the field of biotechnology.
+I am passionate about new technologies and health sciences.
+I hope to pursue a career related to the field of biotechnology.

 Tell us a little bit about your background (growing up, going to school, extra-curricular activities, etc.).

-I was born and raised in Taiwan, therefore I speak fluent Mandarin and Taiwanese; after moving to Canada in 2016, I gradually improved my English skills.
-I am interested in almost everything imaginable – I play tennis and ping pong as my sports, I enjoy playing chess, recently fell in love with song writing after self-learning guitar for years, have been in choir before and after moving to Canada, and last but not least, I am an enthusiastic language learner, currently learning Japanese as my fourth language.
+I was born and raised in Taiwan.
+I speak fluent Mandarin and Taiwanese; after moving to Canada in 2016, I gradually improved my English skills.
+I’m interested in almost everything imaginable.
+I play tennis and ping pong, enjoy chess, and recently fell in love with songwriting after years of teaching myself guitar.
+I’ve sung in a choir both before and after moving to Canada.
+Plus, I’m an enthusiastic language learner and am currently mastering Japanese as my fourth language.

 Who inspires you, and why?

 Terry Fox is definitely my inspiration.
-The quote on the wall of my school and his school, Terry Fox Secondary, says: “I want to try the impossible to show that it can be done”.
-He showed me that no matter how hard the circumstances are beating me down, I should never give up, just like him.
+The quote on the wall of my school and Terry Fox Secondary reads: “I want to try the impossible to show that it can be done”.
+He showed me that no matter how hard the circumstances are beating me down, I should never give up.

 What motivates you, and why?